Keratosis Pilaris (KP)

 How is keratosis pilaris diagnosed?

 Your healthcare provider will ask about your symptoms and health history.
-He or she may also ask about your family’s health history.
-He or she will give you a physical exam.
+They may also ask about your family’s health history.
+They will give you a physical exam.
 The physical exam will include looking closely at your skin.
 Often this is all that is needed to make a diagnosis.
 In rare cases, a piece of skin may be removed (skin biopsy) and checked under a microscope.

 How is keratosis pilaris treated?